javier-sanz/wrkr-t3chfest/README.md

 project.
 There is two because this script allows to populate both MariaDB and Clickhouse.
 On MariaDB the database `t3chfest` must be created beforehand.
 But again that can be change that on the `.yaml` file.

-You don't need install Golang on your system to run the script.
+You don't need to install Golang on your system to run the script.
 The docker-compose includes a golang build image as well.
 Run:

 `docker exec -it wrkrt3chfest_gobuild_1 sh`